Smelling blood, Huawei’s Chinese mobile rivals look to capitalise on its US woes

 By David Kirton

-Last week Huawei said it has sold its budget Honor subrand for an undisclosed figure in a bid to safeguard the latter's supply chain from U.S. action, which has made it difficult to source essential components.
+Last week Huawei said it had sold its budget brand smartphone unit Honor for an undisclosed sum in a bid to safeguard the latter's supply chain from U.S. action, which has made it difficult to source essential components.

 "What we can see now, whether from Xiaomi, Oppo or Vivo, is that they're raising their forecasts for next year," said Derek Wang, an executive in charge of production at handset maker Realme, which shares a supply chain with Oppo.